SooryaGeorge7/Paint-In-Cafe/README.md

 * Provided alt for images incase images do not load.
 * Provided information for icons where no text was provided.
 * Provided a submit button in the contact form which will then give out a pop up message.
-* Aria labela and aria properties were implemented.
+* Aria labels and aria properties were implemented.
 * Google font "Playfair display" was chosen carefully and i chose the pairing to this font "Open Sans" here [Playfair display pairing](https://typ.io/fonts/playfair_display#:~:text=Playfair%20Display%20is%20a%20serif,Work%20Sans%2C%20Circular%20and%20Georgia.)

 ## Technologies Used